torvista/Zen_Cart-Language_File_Converter/README.md

 This is imperfect as there are too many oddities in the original files to do a 100% automatic conversion.
 This will create lang. copies of the files in the correct places to enable comparison with the originals for manual tweaking.

-## Useage
+## Usage
-1) DO NOT USE ON A LIVE SITE.
+1. DO NOT USE ON A LIVE SITE.
-2) TRY THIS ON A COPY OF YOUR LIVE SITE
+2. TRY THIS ON A COPY OF YOUR LIVE SITE
-3) DO NOT USE ON A LIVE SITE.
+3. DO NOT USE ON A LIVE SITE.

 IS THAT CLEAR ENOUGH?